-The first product for release was Absinthe a spirit banned for most of the 20th century; finally being legalized in 2007.
-Carter first started researching Absinthe in 1985 after hearing about it in a movie.
-After years of experimentation he finally came up with what is undeniably the best absinthe on the market.
-Absinthe is an herbal spirit made with Grand Wormwood, Anise Seed and Fennel Seed.
-It is then colored naturally with Roman Wormwood, Hyssop and Lemon Balm.
-Grand Wormwood is a very bitter herb and has been used for ages in herbal medicine.
-In absinthe it adds a nice woody subtle bitter taste.
-The main flavor of absinthe is Anise which has a licorice flavor.
-Even though no sugar is in Emperor Norton Absinthe it has a slight sweet taste.
-The traditional preparation method of Absinthe is not the only way to go and mixes quite well with lots of other spirits.
+The first product released was absinthe, a spirit banned for most of the 20th century and finally legalized in 2007.
+Carter started researching absinthe in 1985 after hearing about it in a movie.
+After years of experimentation, he finally came up with what is undeniably the best absinthe on the market.
+Absinthe is an herbal spirit made with grand wormwood, anise seed and fennel seed.
+It is then colored naturally with Roman wormwood, hyssop and lemon balm.
+Grand wormwood is a very bitter herb that has been used for ages in herbal medicine.
+In absinthe it adds a nice woody, subtly bitter taste.
+The main flavor of absinthe is anise, which has a licorice flavor.
+Even though there is no sugar in Emperor Norton Absinthe Dieu, it has a slightly sweet taste.

-The still more specifically is a hybrid design by me, Carter Raff.
+The still is a hybrid designed by Carter Raff.
 It can be used for many different types of alcohol.
-Normally if one were to make vodka you would use a column still also referred to as a fractioning still.
-These stills use plates or packing to create more surface area for the alcohol/water molecule to cling to thereby allowing it to continually distill the same liquid over and over achieving a more refined, clean, product.
-If you wanted to make anything else that retained its flavor you would use a pot still or alembic; which is essentially a pot still.
-The still that I built is a hybrid that allows it to be used as either a fractioning column or a pot still.
-If you wanted some separation you would be able to use 1 to 3 plates or apply what’s known as Vapor Management to apply lots of separation.
-Most of the time we are using it to create flavored spirits such as gin, absinthe and whiskey so we use it as a plain pot still.
+Typically if one were to make vodka, they would use a column still, also referred to as a fractioning still.
+These stills use plates or packing to create more surface area for the alcohol/water molecules to cling to, thereby allowing it to continually distill the same liquid over and over, achieving a more refined, clean product.
+To make anything else that retains its flavor a pot still or alembic would be used.
+The hybrid still built by Carter allows it to be used as either a fractioning column or a pot still.